-FREN 1020 continues the introduction to French and French-speaking cultures begun in FREN 1010.
-In this course students continue to develop and improve their communication skills by participating in activities that require them to use French in a variety of situations.
-Students learn to communicate about topics that are familiar to them (e.g., home life, travel, health, and leisure activities) in past, present, and future time frames.
-This course is interactive with a focus on learner participation.
+This course is a continuation of FREN 1010 and provides additional exposure to the French language and the cultures of French-speaking peoples.
+It is designed for students who have completed FREN 1010 with a C- or better, or for students with equivalent experience.
+During the course, students continue to develop basic oral and listening communication skills by participating in activities that require them to use French in a variety of situations.
+As a result of developing these skills, they also acquire the ability to read and write French at a basic level.
+Students learn to communicate about topics that are most familiar to them (e.g., self, family, home, school, daily and recent activities), and they learn to appreciate ways of life different from their own.
+This course is interactive with a focus on learner participation, basic conversation practice in French, and additional focus on reading and writing.
 Successful completion of this course fulfills the foreign language requirement for the A.A. degree at Snow College.
-Prerequisites: FREN 1010 or equivalent increased proficiency in speech and written communication.
-Students explore and discuss French texts that introduce them to ideas and perspectives different from their own.
-This course is interactive with a focus on learner participation.
-Successful completion of this course fulfills the foreign language requirement for the A.A. degree at Snow College.
-Prerequisites: FREN 1020 or equivalent